-Currently, Ms. Lopez is the President of the States of California and Nevada Chapter of the National Association of Telecommunications Officers and Advisors (SCAN NATOA).
+Currently, Ms. Lopez is the on the Board of the States of California and Nevada Chapter of the National Association of Telecommunications Officers and Advisors (SCAN NATOA), having previously served as President.
 Previously, Ms. Lopez sat on the Board of Directors for the Hispanic Bar Association of Orange County and the Child Creativity Lab.

 During law school, Ms. Lopez specialized in Communications Law as a member of the Institute for Communications Law Studies.
 She interned for the Federal Communications Commission where she advised the Bureau Chief of the Wireless Telecommunications Bureau and Commissioner Tristani on communications law and policy matters.
 She also interned in the General Counsel's office of the Cellular Telecommunications and Internet Association (CTIA).
 After graduation, she joined a D.C. law firm where she worked on telecommunications issues and dealings with the Securities and Exchange Commission, until returning to California and joining the Firm in 2004.